 Contact us and ask us for a copy of the courses’ full color brochure

-The Art & Science and Write Like a Lawyer are full-day courses that will change the way you think about and approach legal writing.
+The Art & Science and Write Like a Lawyer are full-day courses that will change the way your attorneys or paralegals think about and approach legal writing.
 The courses provide lawyers and paralegals at all levels of experience with innovative techniques to improve their writing.
-But even more importantly, the course re-ignites your enthusiasm for persuasive writing so you return to the office the next morning looking forward to writing your next brief!
+But even more importantly, the course re-ignites their enthusiasm for persuasive writing so they return to the office the next morning looking forward to writing their next brief!
 The course's timed agenda is below.
 We are constantly analyzing our seminar and looking for ways to improve our attendees' experience and takeaways - we therefore reserve the right to alter this agenda.
 Differences in CLE accreditation rules (50 minute vs. 60 minute credit hours) between states may alter the timing below.

 9:00 a.m. to 9:20 a.m.
 The History of Persuasive Writing in American Jurisprudence

 9:20 a.m. to 9:40 a.m.
 The State of Persuasive Writing & the Opportunity for Skilled Writers

 9:40 a.m. to 10:00 a.m.
 The Key to Persuasive Writing – What is your Why?